-OLIN COLLEGE SEXUAL MISCONDUCT AND TITLE IX POLICY AND PROCEDURE
+OLIN COLLEGE SEXUAL AND INTERPERSONAL MISCONDUCT AND TITLE IX POLICY AND PROCEDURE

 Olin College is committed to providing a safe learning and working environment for all community members, guests, and visitors.
-In compliance with federal law, Olin has adopted policies and procedures to prevent and respond to incidents of sexual misconduct.
-This policy has been developed to reaffirm the values of our community and to provide transparency about Olin's sexual misconduct adjudication processes.
+Olin has adopted policies and procedures to prevent and respond to incidents of sexual and interpersonal misconduct.
+This policy has been developed to reaffirm the values of our community and to provide transparency about Olin's sexual and interpersonal misconduct adjudication processes.

-I. STATEMENT OF VALUES AND COMMITMENT TO NON-DISCRIMINATION
+I. STATEMENT OF VALUES & COMMITMENT TO NON-DISCRIMINATION

-Sexual misconduct as defined by this policy violates the values of Olin and will not be tolerated within the College community.
-Olin rejects and condemns all forms of harassment, discrimination, retaliation, and disrespect.
+Sexual and interpersonal misconduct as defined and prohibited by this policy violates the values of Olin and will not be tolerated within the College community.
+Olin rejects and condemns all forms of harassment, discrimination, retaliation and disrespect.
 Olin is committed to sustaining a welcoming environment for everyone and especially for those vulnerable to discrimination on the basis of race, religion, color, national origin, age, marital or parental status, veteran status, sex, disability, genetic information, sexual orientation, and/or gender identity.
 It is the policy of Olin to adhere to all applicable state and federal laws prohibiting discrimination.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-In addition, all community members are expected to take reasonable and prudent actions to prevent or stop an act of sexual misconduct through safe bystander intervention.
-Olin is committed to providing an environment of well-being, learning, and accountability for its members by preventing the occurrence of sexual misconduct and addressing its effects.
+In addition, all community members are expected to take reasonable and prudent actions to prevent or stop an act of sexual or interpersonal misconduct through safe bystander intervention.
+Olin is committed to providing an environment of well-being, learning, and accountability for its members by preventing the occurrence of sexual and interpersonal misconduct and addressing its effects.

-The College follows through on that commitment, in part, through the implementation of a Sexual Misconduct Policy that defines prohibited conduct and the process by which the College will address such conduct in different circumstances.
-Olin College's Sexual Misconduct Policy is composed of several components:
+The College follows through on that commitment, in part, through the implementation of a Sexual and Interpersonal Misconduct Policy that defines prohibited conduct and the process by which the College will address such conduct in different circumstances.
+Olin College's Sexual and Interpersonal Misconduct Policy is composed of several components: